wyfo/apischema/docs/validation.md

 ```

 !!! warning
-    **DO NOT use `assert`** statement to validate external data, never.
+    **DO NOT use `assert`** statement to validate external data, ever.
 In fact, this statement is made to be disabled when executed in optimized mode (see [documentation](https://docs.python.org/3/reference/simple_stmts.html#the-assert-statement)), so validation would be disabled too.
 This warning doesn't concern only *apischema*; `assert` is only for internal assertion in debug/development environment.
 That's why *apischema* will not catch `AssertionError` as a validation error but reraises it, making `deserialize` fail.

 !!! note
     Validators are always executed in order of declaration.